 In short, the higher the R value, the more effective the insulation.
 You can increase the effectiveness of the insulation by adding more layers of the material, but because there is a limited amount of space within the thickness of the wall, using insulation with a higher R value is the best way to increase your home’s insulation.

 Insulating Walls with Blow-In Insulation

 Instead of tearing open the entire wall, a less invasive method is to blow in insulation through small holes 1 to 2.5 inches in diameter.

-Insulation can be blown in from the interior or exterior side of the wall.
+Insulation can be blown in form the interior or exterior side of the wall.

 - If blowing in from the interior, the hole is cut in the drywall at the top of the cavity, between the studs, and is later patched and repainted.

 - Blowing from the exterior requires prying up the siding, drilling through the sheathing, and reinstalling the siding when complete.